erfan226/erfan226.github.io/projects.markdown

 <span class="more-desc">This project aims to cluster a news data-set to one of the four classes which are: Sports, Economics, Politics, and Culture using K-Means & Mixture Models in Python.
 The data-set is crawled from Tasnim News Agency and the crawler used for this task is written in Julia language.</span>

 * Product Review Classification [[paper **soon]](#) [[code]](https://github.com/erfan226/Product-Review-Classification) [[slides]](https://github.com/erfan226/erfan226.github.io/blob/master/res/Product_Review_Classification_slides.pdf)
-<span class="more-desc">In this project I used deep learning on a data-set from Digikala, an Iranian E-commerce to correctly label the opinion customers over different products and whether they recommend it or not, or if they are not sure.</span>
+<span class="more-desc">In this project I used deep learning on a data-set from Digikala, an Iranian E-commerce to correctly label the review of customers over a range of products and whether they recommend it or not, or if they are unsure about it.</span>

 * Supervised Movie Classification [[code]](https://github.com/erfan226/Supervised-Movie-Classification)
 <span class="more-desc">The goal of this project is to classify the genre of movies by their plots.
 4000 documents were used to train the current model.
 Data-set used for this task was obtained from Kaggle.</span>